FRDC-SHL/LITAP/README.md

 library(LITAP)
 ```

-    ## LITAP v0.6.0
+    ## LITAP v0.7.0
     ## LITAP is still in development; Help us by submitting bugs/feature requests:
     ## http://github.com/FRDC-SHL/LITAP/issues

-First, specify the dem file and the number of rows and columns:
+First, specify the dem file and the number of rows and columns, as well
+as the grid size, if it’s not inferable from the data.

 ``` r
 flow_mapper(file = "testELEV.dbf", nrow = 90, ncol = 90, grid = 5)